btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. On BTCPay Server you have extensive reporting and accounting features.

 == Upgrade Notice ==
-= 2.6.0 =
+= 2.6.1 =
-* Important: Minimum PHP version is now 8.0
+* Minor changes, just update.

 == Changelog ==
+= 2.6.1 :: 2024-04-04 =
+* Fix: Show warning when bcmath extension is missing.
+* Make it possible to dismiss the review notification forever.

 = 2.6.0 :: 2024-02-27 =
 * Update PHP BTCPay library to 2.3.0, minimum PHP version 8.0.
 * Show warning when .local domain is used for BTCPay Server URL.